QuarkNerd/blog/tclarke-scottlogic/_posts/2021-04-22-losing-the-fear.md

 So, you've got some experience with Java and you'd like to learn some of the basics of C++?

-This article attempts are some of the fundamental features, distinctions and, to be honest, traps that you will encounter when first picking up the language.
+This article attempts to introduce some of the fundamental features, distinctions and, to be honest, traps that you will encounter when first picking up the language.
 Note that I do mean fundamental.
 These are very much the low-hanging fruit of a very complex language.
 But these are the main hurdles I expect Java programmers to encounter early on.

 ### Object Construction

 Consider the following example of classic "Java dev new to C++ code"